-- PERT is a project management technique, whereby planning, scheduling, organising, coordinating and controlling of uncertain activities is done.
-CPM is a statistical technique of project management in which planning, scheduling, organising, coordination and control of well-defined activities takes place.
+- PERT is a project management technique, whereby planning, scheduling, organising, coordinating and controlling uncertain activities are done.
+CPM is a statistical technique of project management in which planning, scheduling, organising, coordination and control of well-defined activities take place.

 - PERT is a technique of planning and control of time.
 Unlike CPM, which is a method to control costs and time.

-- While PERT is evolved as research and development project, CPM evolved as construction project.
+- While PERT is evolved as a research and development project, CPM evolved as a construction project.

 - PERT is set according to events while CPM is aligned towards activities.

 - A deterministic model is used in CPM.
-Conversely, PERT uses probabilistic model.
+Conversely, PERT uses a probabilistic model.